wighawag/template-ethereum-contracts/README.md

 - on a network of your choice

-  Just make sure you have your .env.local setup, see [.env](.env) or if you use hardhat secret store, configure it
+  Just make sure you have your .env.local setup, see [.env](.env) or if you use hardhat secret store, configure it.

   ```bash
   pnpm run contracts:deploy <network>